 Closed or Unavailable Programs in 2021-2022

 You may find some services are not operating this season.
-The ski resorts are not offering childcare for guests this winter season, so plan accordingly if you have small tadpoles.
+The ski resorts were not offering childcare for guests this winter season, so plan accordingly if you have small tadpoles.
 The resorts are focusing on their on-mountain operations and skiing programs.

 A few other fun extras you might usually get to enjoy on the mountain are not returning.
-We love the champagne toast at Tost on the mountain and free s'mores at Northstar, and warm chocolate chip cookies at Beaver Creek, but they are canceled for now.
-Be sure to check ahead of time to find out what services and forms of entertainment are returning (or are temporarily suspended) at your favorite resort this year.
+We love the champagne toast at Tost on the mountain and free s'mores at Northstar, and warm chocolate chip cookies at Beaver Creek, but they are unavailable for now.
+Be sure to check ahead of time to find out what services and forms of entertainment are returning (or are temporarily suspended) at your favorite resort this year prior to your visit — things can and do change!

-Hopfully, we’ve answered any questions you have about what to expect during the Vail Resorts reopening for ski season in relation to COVID-19.
-If you need to purchase the Epic Pass (for next season once they go on sale), discount ski hotels or car rental, you can get a hoppin’ deal when booking with your little green froggy friends.
-Keep hopping back for further updates as the season progresses.
+Hopfully, we’ve answered any questions you have about what to expect during the Vail Resorts reopening for skiing in relation to COVID-19.
+If you need to purchase the Epic Pass (for next season), discount ski hotels or car rental, you can get a hoppin’ deal when booking with your little green froggy friends.